 If your doctor thinks your kidneys may not be working properly, you may need kidney function tests.
 These are simple blood and urine tests that can identify problems with your kidneys.

-Kidney function tests may also be ordered if you have other conditions that can harm the kidneys, such as diabetes or hypertension (high blood pressure).
-They can be used to monitor these conditions.
+You may also need kidney function testing done if you have other conditions that can harm the kidneys, such as diabetes or high blood pressure.
+They can help doctors monitor these conditions.

-A number of symptoms may indicate a problem with your kidneys.
-These include
+Symptoms that may indicate a problem with your kidneys include:

 - high blood pressure